-To turn the X9x-OPUS off, press and hold the On/Off button for one second.
+To turn the iG3s off, press and hold the On/Off button for one second.
 All four LED's will quickly flash three times and the receiver will power down.

-NOTE: If the two right LEDS (GREEN and YELLOW) flash at the same time, then the flash memory has been corrupted (typically by removing the cable while downloading data.)
+NOTE: If the two right LEDS (Green and Yellow) flash at the same time, then the flash memory has been corrupted (typically by removing the cable while downloading data.)
 Check the troubleshooting section at the end of this manual for instructions on fixing this issue.